Chandhru-27/Digital-Voting-System-Using-C/README.md

-# Digital-Voting-System-Using-C
+# Digital Voting System

+## Overview
 This Voting Module is a simple C-based voting system that allows users to cast votes, view results, and store voting data in a text file for persistence.
 The program features a menu-driven interface, making it easy to navigate.
 It ensures that all votes are recorded and counted accurately by reading and writing data to a text file.

-# Voting Module

-## Overview
-This project implements a simple voting system in C that allows users to cast votes, view results, and manage voting data.
-The voting data is stored in a text file for persistence.

 ## Features
 - **User-friendly interface:** The program provides an easy-to-use menu-driven interface.